70928manson/leetcode/README.md

 - Master diverse problem-solving techniques for technical interviews and development challenges.
 - Continuously refine skills in algorithms, data structures, and code optimization.
-- Share knowledge and approaches with others in the developer community.
+- Share knowledge and solution with others in the developer community.